sfshaw/bootcamp357/mod1/README.md

         gcc -c $< -o $@

 You: "woah woah woah wtf is all this.
 I don't want to learn another programming language."

-Everything here is simple enough that I can explain it whithout full understanding it.
+Just be glad I'm not teaching you CMake. \*gags\* Everything here is simple enough that I can explain it whithout full understanding it.
 Lets go one piece at a time:

-- First a variable assignment:
+- First a variable assignment: `OBJS=main.o other_stuff.o`
-  - `OBJS`
-    - a variable name
+  - `OBJS`: a variable name
-  - `=`
-    - an assignment (There are a bunch of types of assignment and Make is weird)
+  - `=`: an assignment (There are a bunch of types of assignment and Make is weird)
-  - `main.o other_stuff.o`
-    - the names of the two object files that will be intermediate file that we build.
+  - `main.o other_stuff.o`: the names of the two object files that will be intermediate file that we build.
 More on these in the compilers section.
-- Next a recipe:
+- Next a recipe: `main: $(OBJS)`
-  - `main`
-    - The target of the recipe, the name of our desired executable
+  - `main`: The target of the recipe, the name of our desired executable
-  - `: $(OBJS)`
-    - Everything after the ":" on the first line of a recipe is a "dependancy", generally the list of files that the target depends on.
+  - `: $(OBJS)`: Everything after the ":" on the first line of a recipe is a "dependancy", generally the list of files that the target depends on.
-      - `$( )`
-        - Access a variable
+    - `$( )`: Access a variable
-      - `OBJS`
-        - The name of the variable we defined earlier
+    - `OBJS`:  The name of the variable we defined earlier
-  - `gcc`
-    - Everything after the first line of a recipe is a just shell command.
-You can even tell Make that you want to use the Python shell. `gcc` is our compiler and linker.
-  - `$^`
+  - A shell command the recipe wants to execute: `gcc $^ -o $@`
+    - `gcc`:  Calling our compiler and linker.
-    - Using a variable built into the recipe, this one meaning "all of the dependnacies"
+    - `$^`: Using a variable built into the recipe, this one meaning "all of the dependancies"
-  - `-o`
-    - Where and what should gcc output.
+    - `-o`: Where and what should gcc output.
-  - `$@`
-    - Another variable built into recipes, this one meaning "the target"
+    - `$@`: Another variable built into recipes, this one meaning "the target"
-- And finally another recipe
+- And finally another recipe: `%.o: %.c`
-  - `%.o`
-    - The recipe target, pattern matching anything that ends in ".o"
+  - `%.o`: The recipe target, pattern matching anything that ends in ".o"
-  - `: %.c`
-    - The dependancy for the recipe, picking the matching ".c" file
+  - `: %.c`: The dependancy for the recipe, picking the matching ".c" file
-  - `gcc`
+  - Executing the command: `gcc -c $< -o $@`
-    - Invoking the compiler
+    - `gcc`: Invoking the compiler
-  - `-c`
-    - The flag telling GCC: "Only compile and assemble these inputs into objects, not executables" (see `gcc --help`)
+    - `-c`: The flag telling GCC: "Only compile and assemble these inputs into objects, not executables" (see `gcc --help`)
-  - `$<`
-    - Built in variable meaning "the first depenancy"
+    - `$<`: Built in variable meaning "the first depenancy"
-  - `-o`
-    - Flag telling the compiler to output the following output
+    - `-o`: Flag telling the compiler to output the following output
-  - `$@`
-    - Builtin variable referencing the target of the recipe
+    - `$@`: Builtin variable referencing the target of the recipe

 So what actually gets run?
 If we just run `make` without specificying a recipe to target, the first one in the Makefile will be run.
 In this case, the default recipe is `main`.
 But that recipe depends on two other files, `main.o` and `other_stuff.o`, which can both be made with the other recipe.
 Make will do it all for us: